Research InsightLead Scoring

 The Common Belief

-Sales teams often assume that wealthier prospects make better leads.
-Higher property values, bigger budgets, more engagement activity - these seem like obvious predictors of success.
+The common belief is that sales teams often think wealthier prospects are better leads, as higher property values, larger budgets, and increased engagement activity seem like clear indicators of success.

 What the Data Showed

-Analysis of 3 years of sales outcomes revealed that property value was actually a negative predictor.
-What mattered most: project urgency, ability to pay, and prior success in the lead's neighborhood.
+The analysis of three years of sales data showed that property value was a negative predictor.
+The most important factors were project urgency, the ability to pay, and the lead's previous success in their neighborhood.

 The Implication